About the base

 The Davey Street intersection immediately after the exit gate is uncontrolled.
 There are no traffic lights to guide exiting vehicles.
 Please exercise caution when leaving.

-The Department of Defence accepts no responsibility for loss or damage to vehicles parked on base, or any goods or items carried in or on the said vehicle, whether caused or contributed to by negligence or in any manner whatsoever.
+Defence accepts no responsibility for loss or damage to vehicles parked on base, or any goods or items carried in or on the said vehicle, whether caused or contributed to by negligence or in any manner whatsoever.

 Vehicles are only to be parked in the designated parking areas.